 While there’s still a lot of work ahead, much has been accomplished since embarking on this journey to improve the regional garbage and recycling system.

-Highlights from the Regional Waste Plan progress report
+Highlights from the Regional Waste Plan progress report - January 2023

-Metro’s Investment and Innovation grant program fosters economic opportunities and other benefits for communities of color and other marginalized communities.
+- Metro’s Investment and Innovation grant program fosters economic opportunities and other benefits for communities of color and other marginalized communities.
 Since 2018, the program has given 41 grants totaling $8.5 million which leveraged an additional $18.2 million in cash and in-kind support.

-Fourteen youth have received paid internships at Metro through the Youth Leadership Program that emphasizes opportunities for youth of color and other marginalized communities.
+- Fourteen youth have received paid internships at Metro through the Youth Leadership Program that emphasizes opportunities for youth of color and other marginalized communities.

-Metro and local governments contributed significant time and effort bringing a much-needed equity focus to Oregon’s Plastic Pollution and Recycling Modernization Act.
+- Metro and local governments contributed significant time and effort bringing a much-needed equity focus to Oregon’s Plastic Pollution and Recycling Modernization Act.
 The new act updates Oregon’s laws to create an innovative system that works for everyone.

-Partnerships with the North by Northeast Community Health Center, Centro Cultural, and Trash for Peace provided paid training and support for residents to become leaders in waste reduction in underserved communities.
+- Partnerships with the North by Northeast Community Health Center, Centro Cultural, and Trash for Peace provided paid training and support for residents to become leaders in waste reduction in underserved communities.
 The 68 people who became Environmental Promoters helped over 18,000 people learn about waste reduction, hazardous waste disposal and community advocacy skills.